-MiniFIBERS began almost by accident!
+MiniFIBERS began almost by accident.
 It was the early sixties.
-E.T.
-Farmer of Weber City, Virginia, and G.B.
-Keith of Kingsport, Tennessee, were witnesses to a jet loom foul-up at the International Textile Machinery Exposition in Greenville, South Carolina.
+G.B.
+Keith of Kingsport, Tennessee, and E.T.
+Farmer of Weber City, Virginia, were witnesses to a jet loom foul-up at the International Textile Machinery Exposition in Greenville, South Carolina.
 The operator was in a daze.
 He had visitors.
 They wanted action.
 He could offer none.
 It was embarrassing.

-While Farmer and Keith offered nominal mechanical advice, the vice president of a prominent textile company taunted, “Forget it!
+While Keith and Farmer offered nominal mechanical advice, the vice president of a prominent textile company taunted, “Forget it!
 The wave of the future is nonwovens.
 Fifty years from now, it will all be done on web laying machines – most likely paper mills.”

-Over a cup of coffee, further crystal ball wisdom was imparted to Farmer and Keith.
+Over a cup of coffee, further crystal ball wisdom was imparted to Keith and Farmer.
 “Somebody needs to devise a machine to cut fibers into accurate, short lengths at a high rate of production.
 Whoever does that will be in the driver’s seat.”

 The two eager listeners became obsessed.
 They had the mechanical background for developing new ideas.
 Farmer had grown up in a machine shop; Keith was a licensed mechanical engineer with a textile background.
 Ideas began to surface.